-We also plan to introduce an additional, more proactive Homelessness Prevention Service, specifically aimed at tenancies which are at risk and where the landlord is considering actions to end the tenancy.
-This proactive service will initiate contact with tenants at risk of losing their home early in the process and support the tenant to resolve the issues they are experiencing with their tenancy and improve the likelihood of preventing homelessness from occurring.
+We plan to introduce an additional, more proactive Homelessness Prevention Service, specifically aimed at tenancies which are at risk and where the landlord is considering actions to end the tenancy.
+This proactive service will initiate contact and improve the likelihood of preventing homelessness.